 If your cat is suffering from acute kidney failure you may also notice an arched back or stiff-legged gait, symptoms that your cat’s kidneys are causing pain.

 Chronic kidney failure gradually progresses over years, and the signs may not be noticeable.
 By the time you do see symptoms, the disease may already be leading to total kidney failure.

-While there is no cure for chronic kidney disease, if it’s detected and treated early your cat’s longevity and quality of life can be improved.
+While there is no cure for chronic kidney disease if it’s detected and treated early your cat’s longevity and quality of life can be improved.

 What are the symptoms of end stage kidney failure in cats?

-Symptoms of end stage kidney failure in cats include dull sunken eyes, inability to walk, body odour, incontinence in bladder or bowels, refusal to eat or drink, seizures, confusion, pacing and restlessness, withdrawing, hiding and running away.
+Symptoms of end stage kidney failure in cats include dull sunken eyes, inability to walk, body odor, incontinence in bladder or bowels, refusal to eat or drink, seizures, confusion, pacing and restlessness, withdrawing, hiding and running away.

 Though more than one of these symptoms will be present, you may not see all of them in your cat.
 With kidney failure, there are no easy answers, as different symptoms may be present at different times.

 These symptoms can also be signs of other illnesses, which is why early diagnosis, disease management and communication with your vet is critical.

 How is kidney failure in cats diagnosed and treated?

 Your vet will do a comprehensive examination of your cat, including blood and urine tests, X-rays, and possibly an ultrasound.
 A kidney biopsy might also be required.